near/wallet-selector/packages/nightly-connect/README.md

 # @near-wallet-selector/nightly-connect

-This is the [NightlyConnect](https://connect.nightly.app/) package for NEAR Wallet Selector.
+This is the [Nightly Connect](https://connect.nightly.app/) package for NEAR Wallet Selector.

 ## Installation and Usage